© Crown copyright 2013

 Under the provisions of the Protection of Freedoms Act 2012 the Disclosure and Barring Service (DBS) has been established.
 This non-departmental public body merges the services of the Independent Safeguarding Authority and the Criminal Records Bureau.

-A partnership between the NSPCC, Children England and the Child Accident Prevention Trust, Safe Network provides child safeguarding advice, information and resources to the voluntary and community sector in England.
+The NSPCC provides child safeguarding advice, information and resources to the voluntary and community sector in England.